Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 #### 🤝 Encourage Engineers

 Having a clear progression route for all engineers helps to retain your best talent.
 It gets them thinking about progression throughout their careers.
 For engineer roles, you may be able to promote without a vacancy.
 For example, you might decide that you don't need to limit the number of senior engineers.
 On the other hand, you are unlikely to need extra key leadership roles.
 Decide on what's possible and make that as clear as you can.

 Having review points throughout the year will help you avoid a big-bang annual review.
 Of course, you'll need senior leadership to buy into and fund a continual process.
 If practical, it spreads the work out for managers.
 More importantly, it gives more opportunities to individuals.
 There's less pressure to get the conversation right the first time.
 We should acknowledge that mistakes happen and frequency mitigates the impact.
 It also supports people in progressing at their own pace.

 #### 🧑‍🤝‍🧑 People and Progression

 For a senior engineering position, you may favour external candidates to fill the position.
-You might value a fresh perspective or perhaps the role has risk attached.
+You might value a fresh perspective, or perhaps the role has risk attached.
 Yet, promoting from within fosters loyalty and motivation among employees.
 If you open the role to internal candidates, it's crucial to conduct the hiring process effectively.
 Managers should contact employees who have expressed an interest in the position.
 Have open and honest conversations.
 Provide feedback on the skills and behaviours required.
 Offer support to help them develop those skills.
 Clearly articulate the competencies and behaviours that the candidate must possess now.
 What can be learned along the way?
 Ensure that employees understand what you expect of them.
 Then can collaborate on understanding the required competencies.

-To encourage and support the advancement of internal candidates, clarity is key.
+Clarity is key.
 Establish clear criteria and guidelines for selecting candidates.
 The selection process should prioritise internal candidates.
 Give them a fair and equitable chance to apply.
 In cases where it is necessary to hire external candidates, you can think about improving opportunities.
 The role should include developing talented individuals as potential successors.
 You'll likely expect this new person to support the progression of your internal team.
 Make sure that *"coaching and mentoring future leaders"* is on the job description.

 #### 💸 Salary Expectations